AlbertaLynnBrubaker/portfolio/README.md

 ### Prerequisites

 The package.json file should contain all the packages node needs to run the project.
-The project uses React-Icons, Styled-Components
+The project uses React-Icons and Styled-Components.

 ### Installation